mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 ### Plugin detail page

-The detail page gives you enough information together with links to additional resources to decide whether you want to install the plugin or not.
+The detail page gives you enough information together with links to additional resources to decide whether you want to install the Plugin or not.

 #### Latest Stable Version